Berto-e/Berto-e/README.md

 ## 📋 Current Goals
 - [ ] Master Javascript.
 - [ ] Master C++.
-- [ ] Write at least 5 blog post based in Tech on Medium.
 - [ ] branding myself as a software engineer.

 ## 💼 Technical Skills